23 Best Things to Do in Rotterdam, 2-day Itinerary

 As a curiosity, it is built only 3 meters above sea level, and so that the soft earth does not sink, it was necessary to drive 1000 (!) piles into the ground before the work.

 Now, on the ground floor, there is an excellent restaurant called the Grand Café Witte Huis.

 The Van Nelle factory in Rotterdam

-Of course I recommend you to walk through the city, enjoy it and feel it because it is a city that has really earned the prestige of being one of the most modern and evolved in the world.
+Of course, I recommend you take a walk through the city, enjoy it, and feel it because it is a city that has really earned the prestige of being one of the most modern and evolved in the world.
 Enjoy it!

 - Boijman Van Beuningen Museum, the must-see.

-- Nederlands Fotomuseum, a must for photography lovers.
+- Nederlands Fotomuseum is a must for photography lovers.